-OT.Chip_Auth_Proof Proof of MRTD's chip authenticity
+OT.Chip Auth Proof Proof of MRTD's chip authenticity

-The TOE must support the General Inspection Systems to verify the identity and authenticity of the MRTD's chip as issued by the identified issuing State or Organization by means of the Chip Authentication as defined in [17].
+The TOE must support the General Inspection Systems to verify the identity and authenticity of the MRTD's chip as issued by the identified issuing State or Organization by means of the Chip Authentication as defined in [12].
 The authenticity proof provided by MRTD's chip shall be protected against attacks with high attack potential.

 Application note: The OT.Chip_Auth_Proof implies the MRTD's chip to have (i) a unique identity as given by the MRTD's Document Number, (ii) a secret to prove its identity by knowledge i.e. a private authentication key as TSF data.
 The TOE shall protect this TSF data to prevent their misuse.
-The terminal shall have the reference data to verify the authentication attempt of MRTD's chip i.e. a certificate for the Chip Authentication Public Key that matches the Chip Authentication Public Key (i) the Chip Authentication Public Key (EF.DG14) in the LDS [16] and (ii) the hash value of the Chip Authentication Public Key in the Document Security Object signed by the Document Signer.
+The terminal shall have the reference data to verify the authentication attempt of MRTD's chip i.e. a certificate for the Chip Authentication Public Key that matches the Chip Authentication Private Key of the MRTD's chip.
+This certificate is provided by (i) the Chip Authentication Public Key (EF.DG14) in the LDS [11] and (ii) the hash value of the Chip Authentication Public Key in the Document Security Object signed by the Document Signer.